Azure/bicep-registry-modules/avm/res/load-test-service/load-test/README.md

 </details>
 <p>

-### Example 3: _Using Customer-Managed-Keys with System-Assigned identity_
+### Example 3: _Using Customer-Managed-Keys with User-Assigned identity_

-This instance deploys the module using Customer-Managed-Keys using a System-Assigned Identity.
-This required the service to be deployed twice, once as a pre-requisite to create the System-Assigned Identity, and once to use it for accessing the Customer-Managed-Key secret.
+This instance deploys the module using Customer-Managed-Keys using a User-Assigned Identity to access the Customer-Managed-Key secret.

 <details>